 ECT works by delivering brief electrical stimulation to the brain to induce activity while the patient is under anesthesia.

-The procedure is performed by a specially trained team that includes a psychiatrist, anesthesiologist and nurse.
-When a patient arrives, they are hooked up to a heart monitor and the treatment team administers sedatives.
+ECT is performed by a team of trained medical professionals, including a psychiatrist, anesthesiologist, and a nurse (or physician’s assistant).
+When a patient arrives, they are connected to a heart monitor and the treatment team administers sedatives.
 Once the person is asleep, a controlled seizure, which usually lasts for one minute, is induced by electrical currents delivered through the electrodes on the scalp.

 Getting to Know Silver Hill Hospital